Sarah Abu-Sabbah

-Sarah Basem Najem Abu-Sabbah (سارة باسم نجم أبو صباح; born 27 October 1999) is a German-born Jordanian footballer who plays for 1.
-FC Union Berlin in Germany's 2.
-Frauen-Bundesliga.
+Sarah Basem Najem Abu-Sabbah (سارة باسم نجم أبو صباح; born 27 October 1999) is a German-born Jordanian footballer.
 She has also played for the Jordan under-17 team that played in the 2016 FIFA U-17 World Cup and the senior national team of Jordan.

 Early life

 Abu-Sabbah was born on October 27, 1999 in Düsseldorf, Germany.
 Her father migrated to Germany in 1994.
 She started playing football at age 4 with her mother registering her at a boys' football club.

 Youth career

 Abu-Sabbah played for the youth teams of SGS Essen and Bayer Leverkusen at the U17 Bundesliga South/SouthWest division in the 2014–15 and 2015–16 season respectively.

 Club career

 On March 20, 2016 she made her first appearance for the senior team of Bayer Leverkusen at the Frauen-Bundesliga, becoming the first female Jordanian to play in a league outside Jordan and the first Arab to play in the German women's league.
 She only played in one match.
 In 2017, she is playing for Bayer Leverkusen II of third-tier league Regionalliga West.

 In June 2018, she joined Borussia Mönchengladbach, where she achieved the top scorer in the 2020–21 2.
 Bundesliga with 11 goals.
 She played for newly promoted Bundesliga club SV Meppen in 2022.
 In July 2023, she signed for 1.
 FC Union Berlin in the Regionalliga Nordost, contributing to their promotion to the 2.
 Bundesliga in her debut season at the club.